 Houseboats are one of the most affordable housing options on the market, especially for anyone looking to own their own home.
 First, there is the relatively low cost of purchasing a houseboat.
 Larger luxury houseboats can often be purchased new for approximately $180,000.
 Used houseboats with less curb (or dock) appeal can be purchased for as little as $30,000.

 There is another form of savings, however, that cannot be taken for granted.
-If your houseboat is seaworthy, but not all houseboats are, you may also enjoy considerable savings during the summer months.
-Rather than rent a vacation home at the Jersey Shore, on Fire Island or in the Hamptons, you’ll now have the option of simply pulling up your anchor and docking in a vacation community of your choice for a few weeks or the entire summer.
+If your houseboat is seaworthy (not all houseboats are), you may also enjoy considerable savings during the summer months.
+Rather than rent a vacation home at the Jersey Shore or in the Hamptons, you’ll now have the option of simply pulling up your anchor and docking in a vacation community of your choice for a few weeks or the entire summer.

 Although the savings and mobility of houseboat living may be attractive, there is no question that not everyone wants to live in a space that resembles Captain Hook’s secret living quarters.
 Fortunately, on the houseboat market, the nautical theme is out and modern minimalism is in.
-Just as it is now possible to purchase a slick modernist-inspired backyard shed or wilderness cabin, it is possible to purchase a houseboat that has all the aesthetic qualities of the very latest micro apartment.
-If this is your preference, the best place to get started is at Metro Prefab, which recently launched its MetroSHIP line.
+Just as it is now possible to purchase a slick modernist-inspired backyard shed or wilderness cabin, it is possible to purchase a houseboat that has all the aesthetic qualities of the very latest micro-apartment.
+This houseboat designed by a Dutch architecture firm even manages to produce more solar energy than it consumes.
+And as this Dwell article shows, Pinterest-worth interiors are just as popular on houseboats as they are in regular houses.

 Slips at Far Rockaway.
 Image by 6sqft